sualsoft/Clienk/content/english/_index.md

     - right: false #true or false
       title: CONVERSATIONAL AI TO HELP YOUR AGENTS AND CUSTOMERS
       content: "The right balance between automation and contribution.
-Your agents can team up with AI Virtual Assistants that will support them along their days of customer care heroes."
+Your agents can team up with AI Virtual Assistants that will support them along their days of customer care heroes.
+You deploy your chatbots powered by a large language model like ChatGPT, PaLM 2 or Baidu"
       image: /assets/img/home-agent-support.svg
       color: pink-color #blue-color, pink-color, orange-color,
-      btn_link: agent-coach/
+      btn_link: ai-assist-chatbot/
-      btn_label: Agent Coach
+      btn_label: AI Chatbots

     - right: true #true or false
       title: OVER 150 COPC BASED REPORTS WILL UNCOVER ANY DETAILS